AriFordsham/GHCWiki/defer-errors-to-runtime.md

-For simplicity, we defer errors from `TcUnify` to the constraint solver even if `-fwarn-type-errors` is not on; in that case, we will simply fail in the constraint solver, rather than directly in the unifier.
+For simplicity, we defer errors from `TcUnify` to the constraint solver even if `-fdefer-type-errors` is not on; in that case, we will simply fail in the constraint solver, rather than directly in the unifier.

-This means that some type error messages change, even without `-fwarn-type-errors`.
+This means that some type error messages change, even without `-fdefer-type-errors`.
 In particular, many tests from the testsuite need to have their output adapted.

 ## Kind errors